20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 4. Use a muffin tin for toppings

-It saves space on the table, keeps toppings separated, and makes your burger bar or hot dog station look instantly more put together.
+It saves space on the table, keeps toppings separated, and instantly makes your burger bar or hot dog station look more put-together.

 Genius BBQ food hacks